Our sole aim is to deliver the best quality First Aid and pre-hospital medical training currently available, anywhere.

 Don’t just take our word for it; this is what some of our customers have to say…

 External Accreditation is the most obvious form of Quality Assurance but is also the least reliable; at best it provides and objective mechanism for the assurance and benchmarking of quality and standards but can be, at worst, simply be an annual membership fee with a logo at the bottom of a certificate.

 Since the 2013 changes to the First Aid at Work accreditation process we have been delivering our First Aid at Work, Emergency First Aid at Work and Remote First Aid entirely independently.
 Not because it is easier - in many ways it is harder - but because it makes us 100% accountable and allows us the flexibility to tailor courses to clients needs and move with current changes in best practice before the traditional awarding organisations.

-The exception to this is the First Person on Scene - Intermediate accredited by Edexcel because in a market place saturated with exotic 'medic' courses from a startling range of Training Providers, it is important that at higher levels of training there is some level of standardisation for employers and customers to recognise.
+The exception are our Pre Hospital Care courses which are externally accredited; in a market place saturated with exotic 'medic' courses from a startling range of Training Providers, it is important that at higher levels of training there is some level of standardisation for employers and customers to recognise.

 Our CPD courses are certificated by ourselves.
 We thought long and hard about certificating our own courses; this approach of ‘in-house’ training can be a way for some training providers to write their own achievements and claim “guaranteed 100% success rate’’.
 No quality assurance.
 No accountability.

 Below we will explain how we differentiate ourselves from such providers but first, why we have chosen this route for our CPD courses.